Curating Grief:

 A Live Course, in partnership with What’s Your Grief

-6-Week Course with Live Calls twice a month
+8-Week Interactive Course with Live Calls monthly

 Struggling with the belongings and physical stuff while grieving?